yonomitt/advanced-lane-lines/Writeup.md

 I converted the image to HLS and used the saturation channel in my thresholding function.
 Additionally, I used the magnitude and direction gradients together.

-I then applied a mask to the thresholded image in an attempt to remove extra noise from the binary image.
+I tried applied a mask to the thresholded image in an attempt to remove extra noise from the binary image, but found that the results were no better off.
+More on this in the next section.

 Here is the result of my thresholding functions on the undistorted image.